DDF operators in the Hybrid Formalism: DDF operators of the bosons and the fermions

 \section{DDF operators of the bosons and the fermions}

 In this section, we introduce the DDF operators of the free bosons and the free fermions of $\mathbb{T}^4$.
 We discuss that they indeed commute with all the physical state conditions in eq.~(\ref{eq:physical}) and therefore map a physical state to a physical state.
 We show that they form the correct space-time mode algebra on the world-sheet.\footnote{The ``mode algebra'' that we refer to is the algebra that one gets from rewriting the OPEs in \cite[Appendix~B]{Gaberdiel:2021njm} in terms of the modes of the generators of the untwisted $\mathbb{T}^4$.
-Also see Section~\ref{sec:mode-numbering} for a discussion related to the symmetric orbifold of $\mathbb{T}^4$.} The way that one would reproduce the (single-particle) dual spectrum on the world-sheet now is clear: we act by these bosonic and fermionic DDF operators on the physical states that correspond to the $w$-twisted ground states of the dual symmetric orbifold of $\mathbb{T}^4$.
+Also see Section~\ref{sec:mode-numbering} for a discussion related to the symmetric orbifold of $\mathbb{T}^4$.} The way that one would reproduce the (single-particle) dual spectrum on the world-sheet now is clear: we act by these bosonic and fermionic DDF operators on the physical states that correspond to the $w$-twisted ground states (also the states with non-zero momenta and winding numbers, see footnote~\ref{footnote} below) of the dual symmetric orbifold of $\mathbb{T}^4$.
 Once the level-matching conditions are respected, as we briefly review them in Section~\ref{sec:mode-numbering}, our construction shows that the whole spectrum of the space-time theory is reproduced from the world-sheet.
 In other words, we have found a lower bound on the spectrum of the world-sheet theory.
-Strictly speaking, one still needs to find an argument to provide an upper bound for the world-sheet spectrum, see the discussion in Section~\ref{sec:conclusion}.
+Strictly speaking, one needs to find an argument to provide an upper bound for the world-sheet spectrum, see the discussion in Section~\ref{sec:conclusion}.